paulc010/docs/modules/concepts/hooks/list-of-hooks/displayAdditionalCustomerAddressFields.md

 array_return: false
 check_exceptions: false
 chain: false
-description: This hook allows to display extra field values added in an address form using hook 'additionalCustomerAddressFields'
+description: This hook allows to display extra field values added in an address form using hook 'displayAdditionalCustomerAddressFields'

 ---